This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 Field-level "Missing Value" (MV) indicators allow individual data fields to be flagged.

-Administrators can customize which MV values are available.
-A site administrator can customize the MV values at the site level and project administrators can customize the MV values at the folder level.
+Administrators can customize which MV values are available at the site or folder level.
 If no custom MV values are set for a folder, they will be inherited from their parent folder.
-If no custom values are set in any parent folders, then the MV values will be read from the server configuration.
-MV value customization consists of creating or deleting MV values, plus editing their descriptions.
+If no custom values are set in any parent folders, then the MV values will be read from the site configuration.

 Two customizable MV values are provided by default: